crertel/graphmath/README.md

 All mathematics are done in a right-handed coordinate system--that is to say, +Z is the cross-product of +X with +Y.

-All operations are accompied by tests and documentation.
+All operations are accompanied by tests and documentation.

 Contributing
 ============